Back to previous page

 Disability access level - medium

-• From Dawsons Spring campground this nature trail follows a sealed pathway and around 300m of raised timber boardwalks, which have railings.
+Dawsons Spring nature trail is a 1.2m-wide sealed bitumen path with around 300m of raised timber boardwalks, most of which have railings.

 Prohibited